HUNGER EDUCATION FOR ADULTS

 Hunger Education For Adults

 The Food Bank of the Southern Tier’s Hunger Education Program is largely focused on youth, but we do offer programming geared toward adult groups as well.
-We offer one-time hunger education opportunities for corporate groups, adult service organizations and Food Bank donors.
+We offer one-time hunger education opportunities for corporate groups, adult service organizations, volunteer groups, and Food Bank donors.
 These workshops can be a powerful tool in enriching volunteer experiences, bringing groups through the Food Bank’s doors and stewarding donors.

 Incorporating Hunger Education into Workplace Days of Service